dashton90/aws-study-guides/SAA-CO2/README.md

     * All volumes created from those snapshots
 * You cannot directly encrypt existing unencrypted volumes or snapshots.
 * You can create encrypted volumes or snapshots from unencrypted volumes or snapshots.
-* The diagram below demonstrates how to effectively encrypt an unencrypted EBS volume.
+* The diagram below demonstrates how to create an encrypted volume an from an unencrypted volume.
 ```mermaid
 flowchart LR
     A[Unencrypted<br/>EBS Volume]